 Why have new regulations been adopted?

-In November 2020, the Town of Chesterfield passed new regulations pertaining to wastewater disposal systems within the Spofford Lake District.
+In November 2020, the Town of Chesterfield passed new regulations pertaining to wastewater disposal systems within the Spofford Lake District, see orange sidebar for details.
 The purpose of this regulation is to protect the water quality and prevent health hazards and pollution in Spofford Lake District.
 NH DES has required approved plans, inspection, and operational approval for all subsurface systems since 1971, and since 1967 where the system is within 1,000 feet of the Lake.
 Spofford Lake has many older cottages and homes that were built prior to the requirement of state approval.
 This new regulation will begin to bring all those old systems up to the current standards to ensure the water quality of Spofford Lake.

 Do all homes in Chesterfield need to comply?